CSAPP Class Notes(3)

 Coalescing policy:

-• immediate coalescing: coalesce each time free is called
+- immediate coalescing: coalesce each time

-• deferred coalescing: coalesce as you scan the list for malloc or external fragmentation reaches some threshold.
+is called - deferred coalescing: coalesce as you scan the list for

 Maintain list of free blocks.
 That’s why we can use payload area.